cfjdoedens/ewgraph/README.md

 This leaves us with the problem how to interpolate the leftmost
 $hleft_i$, so $hleft_1$, and the rightmost $hright_i$, so $hright_S$.
-This because, we can not interpolate with hi from segment 0 or from segment $S+1$, as these segments do not exist.
+This because, we can not interpolate with h_i from segment 0 or from segment $S+1$, as these segments do not exist.
 For those cases instead of interpolating we extrapolate.